 Here are some gameplay videos of the game to check out.
 You can see just how diverse the landscape and weather are in this game as they are rendered in real-time.

-There are multiple VR flight simulator games available to play today on a VR headset such as the Oculus Rift S or HTC Vive.
-These games still provide realistic world simulation and flight controls to explore in virtual reality.
+Multiple VR flight simulator games are available today on a VR headset such as the Oculus Rift S or HTC Vive.
+These games still provide real world simulation and flight controls to explore in virtual reality.
 Below, we show off our 6 favorite alternatives to Microsoft Flight Simulator.
 Download and check them out today.

 FlyInside

-FlyInside is a VR flight simulator game that has been developed specifically for virtual reality.
-This is key, since most other available flight sims were originally PC games that have been adapted for VR play.
+FlyInside is a VR flight simulator game developed specifically for virtual reality.
+This is key, since most other available flight sims were originally PC games adapted for VR play.
 FlyInside’s controls feel more natural and better for virtual reality players.

-The game features 10 different air craft: 4 twins, 3 jets, and 3 helicopters to play with.
+The game features 10 different aircraft: 4 twins, 3 jets, and 3 helicopters to play with.
 A unique map has been created with a variety of scenery and weather patterns to fly through.
-The entire controls work great on virtual reality and you have to use your hands to control your plane and navigate the skies.
-The SDK is open-source, which means that players can create their own modifications and improvements to the game over time.
+The entire controls work great on virtual reality; you have to use your hands to control your plane and navigate the skies.
+The SDK is open-source, meaning players can create their own modifications and improvements to the game over time.

 X-Plane 11

-X-Plane 11 is a flight simulator VR game which focuses on real-life commercial aircraft.
+X-Plane 11 is a flight simulator VR game focusing on real-life commercial aircraft.
 You can pilot one of 19 different airplanes, from small twin turbos up to giant Boeing 747s.
 The game features over 13,000 airports, many modeled after their real life counterparts.

-X-Plane is awesome for modifications and addons.
-There is a Plane Editor which lets you design and edit aircraft in the game.
+X-Plane is awesome for modifications and add-ons.
+There is a Plane Editor, which lets you design and edit aircraft in the game.
 You can adjust their look and how they fly and control in the sky.
-As well, there is a World Editor which lets you adjust scenery and the airports you are landing at.
-You can also customize air traffic and change the way that the game feels when you play it.
+There is also a World Editor, which lets you adjust scenery and the airports you are landing at.
+You can also customize air traffic and change how the game feels when you play it.

 X-Plane 11 includes full virtual reality support and is a fan favorite for VR flight simulators.